Fire Code Requirements for Rooftop Solar (IFC Guide)

 Where can I find the specific rooftop setbacks and electrical rules for my area?

 The definitive source is your local Authority Having Jurisdiction (AHJ).
-They can provide the specific adopted versions of the International Fire Code and the nec code book (NFPA 70), along with any state or local amendments that modify the standard rules for rooftop setbacks or electrical installations.
+They can tell you the exact adopted editions of the IFC, NEC, and any local amendments that affect rooftop setbacks and electrical installation rules.
+Utilities may also have interconnection requirements to follow for supply-side connections.

 How does NEC Article 690 relate to the International Fire Code?

-NEC Article 690 and the IFC are complementary.
-The IFC governs the physical placement of the solar array for fire safety (access, setbacks), while Article 690 governs the electrical safety of the installation (wiring, grounding, disconnects, rapid shutdown).
-A compliant fire code solar installation must meet the requirements of both codes simultaneously.
+NEC Article 690 and the IFC are complementary: the IFC focuses on building and firefighter safety (access, setbacks, ventilation), while NEC Article 690 governs electrical safety (wiring, disconnects, rapid shutdown).
+A compliant installation meets both codes as adopted locally and any applicable listing standards for equipment.

 Continuing Education by State